Hayden Spires Rock Climbing

 Hayden Spires as seen from an unnamed lake west of...

 The Hayden Spires are a cluster of alpine towers approximately 3 miles NW of Notchtop.
 There is Hayden Spire itself, which is the high point of the massif, East Pinnacle, and Hayden Lake Pinnacle.
 There are other smaller unnamed summits, too.

 These are arguably among the most remote summits in the Park, offering decent rock with a degree of solitude.
 One can view this area easily from Trail Ridge Road, at the Forest Canyon overlook.
 The Hayden Spires are flanked by two alpine lakes, Lonesome Lake on the east side, and Hayden Lake on the west.
 The rock is of the standard alpine quality found in most of the Park.

 There are 3 approach options for getting to the Hayden Spires.
 All of them are long enough you will likely want to bivy.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hayden Spires:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hayden Spires:

 Featured Route For Hayden Spires

 East Face of East Pinnacle 5.9 5c 17 VI 17 HVS 5a Colorado

 The East Face of the East Pinnacle is the largest face on the Hayden massif.
 There are several route options here, but this line follows the prominent dihedral system on the left or south side of the face.
 Head up over easy ground for the first pitch to reach the base of the vertical dihedral system.
 The second pitch is the crux pitch with very nice stemming options and plenty of holds on the face.
 From the nice ledge system at the top of this pitch, pick your line heading up to the summit....[more]
 Browse More Classics in Colorado